Tasitolu: Geography

 Tasitolu lies in the west of the Comoro Suco, in the Dom Aleixo subdistrict.
-It is part of the Dili District, which is the smallest of East Timor's thirteen districts, while being the most heavily populated, and the economic and political center of the country.
+It is part of the Dili District, which is the smallest of Timor-Leste's thirteen districts, while being the most heavily populated, and the economic and political center of the country.
 Situated on the northern coast of Timor island, which is the easternmost of the Lesser Sunda Islands, Tasitolu is on the Wetar Strait/Strait of WetarSavu Sea.
-It is accessed by the Dili-Kupang road.
+It is accessed by the Dili-Kupang Road.
 Tasitolu Bus Station is located 500 m to the north of the easternmost lake, and another transportation hub, the Presidente Nicolau Lobato International Airport, is 1500 m away.

 Lying at an altitude of 0–403 m above sea level, the 700 ha protected area (whole area: 1,540 ha) consists of three permanent, shallow, saline lakes, and wetland surrounds.
 In some years, the water of the lakes turns red, probably due to red algae.
 There are also headwater ridges and a beach.
 The beach area has several dive sites which are developed for tourists.
 Reef visibility is excellent, there are no currents, and the sandy bank slopes gradually.
 A narrow, saline esplanade is situated between the mountain and sea.
 Tasitolu, Areia Branca, Hera, Metinaro, and Tibar are part of a coastal wetlands network of extensive mudflat and mangrove habitats.

 History

-Some people believe that the lake water turns red because many victims of the invaders during the Indonesian occupation (1975-1999) are buried here.
-The fact that the last colorations occurred in the years 1975, 1999 and 2006, all years when East Timor had to cope with violent events (the Civil War and the Indonesian invasion in 1975, the crisis in 1999, and the unrest in 2006), also leads to superstition regarding the coloration.
+Some people believe that the lake water turns red because many victims of the invaders during the Indonesian occupation (1975–1999) are buried here.
+The fact that the last colorations occurred in the years 1975, 1999 and 2006, all years when Timor-Leste had to cope with violent events (the Civil War and the Indonesian invasion in 1975, the crisis in 1999, and the unrest in 2006), also leads to superstition regarding the coloration.
 Tasitolu was at one time a popular meeting place for the ABRI; and subsequent to the 1975 invasion, many Maubere people were killed here, some through death flights.

 Approximately 400 m from the central lake, a traditional house was built in preparation for the 1989 visit of Pope John Paul II.
 He arrived in October, addressing a crowd at the "Tasitolu Altar", and spoke the local Tetum language, as well as English.
 Subsequent to his death, a 6 m high monument dedicated to the Pope was erected in 2008; it stands on a hill on the west side of the Bay of Dili, across from a statue of Jesus Christ in Cristo Rei subdistrict on the east side.
 A chapel next to the statue reminds of his visit.

-It was at Tasitolu that in 2002, East Timor declared its independence.
-Tasitolu was designated by the Timor Leste Government as a Peace Park on May 20, 2002 due to its social and historical importance.
-Two hundred trees were planted at the Peace Park on February 12, 2004 when it was launched by President Xanana Gusmão.
+It was at Tasitolu that in 2002, Timor-Leste declared its independence.
+Tasitolu was designated by the Timor Leste Government as a Peace Park on May 20, 2002, due to its social and historical importance.
+Two hundred trees were planted at the Peace Park on February 12, 2004, when it was launched by President Xanana Gusmão.
 In recent years, an international military Peace Keeping Force base has been established at Tasitolu.